Videos

 Video

-In The Hunt for Food: A Leopard’s Survival in the Kalahari, narrator Sir David Attenborough describes how a one-year-old African leopard in the Kalahari Desert learns how to survive on his own by hunting for food.
+In A Leopard Hunts for Food in the Kalahari, narrator Sir David Attenborough describes how a one-year-old African leopard in the Kalahari Desert learns how to survive on his own by hunting for food.
 With limited food sources, the young leopard has to be clever and patient.
 He misses a few chances to catch food, but he keeps trying.
 Eventually, he returns to find a meal left high in the trees, but getting to it won't be so easy.
 This video is excerpted from BBC’s Africa, a study of the landscape and wildlife of the world’s wildest continent, Africa.

 Video Details